M-84AS1/2/3: M-84AS1

 The M-84AS1 version unveiled in 2020 corrected many of the flaws that were found on the previous version.
 The turret and hull were almost completely covered with domestic second-generation explosive reactive armour M19, providing increased protection from modern threats like top-attack or tandem-charge missiles according to the designers.
 A total of nine new subsystems were integrated.
 Among them an improved fire-control system with an integrated day/night sight and new sensors.
 New forms of passive and active protection system were developed.
 Protection against top attack missiles like FGM-148 Javelin was increased by using better composition of modular explosive reactive armour that protects top of turret and soft kill active protection system that is using smoke grenades with infrared smokes to create smoke screen in order to block missile guidance.
 Day/night, thermal cameras and commander scope with 6 low light cameras with other sensors increased situation awareness of tank crew.
 Early warning sensors for detection of radar, laser designation and launching of rockets are coupled with automatic delivery of Smoke grenade towards threat to achieve protection.
 Second generation (comparable to third generation in other countries) of domestic explosive reactive armour ERO-19, better than Kontakt-5 and comparable with Relikt, was developed to protect against newer tandem charge HEAT warheads.
 Additional slat armor for protection against rocket-propelled grenades was also present.
 Automatic fire extinguisher capable to react in milliseconds with modern UV sensors for fire detection was added to stop explosions in tank compartments.
 New type of RCWS with 12.7mm machine-gun was added.
-In total about 21 news subsystems were developed to increase survivability, mobility and precision.
+In total about 21 new subsystems were developed to increase survivability, mobility and precision.
 CBRN defense was increased with new sensors and automation process.
 New tank gun 125mm with modern thermal sleeve and new ammunition with better penetration and explosive characteristics including 125mm airburst round was introduced.